The Serval Project: Free Mobile Phone Connectivity No Matter What

-Anyone interested in connectivity and communications during natural disasters needs to know about the Serval Project.
-Anyone concerned with keeping the mobile phone network running during periods of civil unrest needs to know about the Serval Project.
+Anyone interested in connectivity and communications during natural disasters or civil unrest needs to know about the Serval Project.
+Anyone concerned with keeping the mobile phone network running during natural disasters or periods of civil unrest needs to know about the Serval Project.
 It gives regular people, with regular mobile phones, the power to stay in touch with the outside world using mesh networking.
 What does this mean?
-It means that mesh enabled phones continue to function for voice and SMS comms when the area's cell towers are out of service!
+It means that mesh enabled phones can independently build a network and continue to function for voice, messaging, and filesharing when the area's cell towers are out of service!

 Mesh Networking for Mobile Phones

 How about a phone network that serves small groups of people in remote areas, or nomadic people who do not stay long in one area?
-Often they are overlooked by the phone companies and governments and suffer from poor connectivity, but the Serval Bat Phone concept is a very workable remedy.
-In essence, one or more Serval Mesh enabled phones are set up as nodes to allow other users to communicate with each other.
-Yes - put a couple of batphones on buildings, trees, or cliffs and you cover the area for service between other people in the mesh.
-Give a batphone an internet connection and it becomes a gateway to the world.
+Often they are overlooked by the phone companies and governments and suffer from poor connectivity, but the Serval Mesh Phone concept is a very workable remedy.
+In essence, one or more Serval Mesh enabled phones are set up as nodes, mounted several meters above the ground, to allow many other users to communicate with each other.

 To gain a deeper understanding of the freedoms and safety benefits provided by the Serval project, have a look at the documents provided in the following table.
 They also need testers, developers, and users to advance and refine the software.
 So read, understand, and get involved!